 Werewolf: The Apocalypse

-Other than this definitely happening, we don't know a whole lot and won't under the Focus Home event at the start of February when it's due to be properly revealed.
-You'll play a Werewolf and you will probably tear stuff up at a high rate.
-It's to be the first WOD game since Vampire: The Masquerade - Bloodlines, so heavy weight is on it to be proper good.
+In Werewolf, the chances are that you’ll be tearing things up at a high rate.
+It’s to be the first World of Darkness game since Vampire: The Masquerade – Bloodlines, so a heavy weight is on it to be properly good.

 Werewolf: The Apocalypse release date: TBC